Jlucantoine/IOS101-codepath-prework/README.md

 ## App Brainstorming (Step 4)
 - Meet up
-    - Different Pages
+    - Different interractive pages
-    - Menus
+    - Discovery options

 - Youtube
     - Shorts
     - Video search

+- Spotify
+    - Music suggestions based on what you like
+    - Playlists organization

+- My app idea
 - ParkMe
     - Helping to locate and find parking in an area.
 Making the parking search more efficient and less frustrating to drivers.
 Take account of area traffic, building density, parking rules, designation and other factors to